rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

 ## 🐌 The Basics - CRW, OCP & Helm
 ## DevSpaces setup

 1. Login to your Red Hat OpenShift DevSpaces Editor.
 The link to this will be provided by your instructor.
+Note that several authentication providers might be enabled, if that is the case, check with the instructor which provider to use.

     ![devspaces](./images/devspaces.png)